Volvo XC40 interior

 That said, none of them have the Volvo XC40’s portrait style, 9.0-inch infotainment screen.
 It means that conventional buttons are kept to a neat single row in the centre of the dash, including a large volume knob in the centre that is easy to reach for when you’re on the move.

-The infotainment system’s design is exactly as you’ll find on larger Volvos, but the XC40’s youthful, bright Lava Orange carpet and door trims (available on R-Design models) certainly aren’t.
+The infotainment system’s design is exactly as you’ll find on larger Volvos, but the XC40’s youthful, bright Lava Orange carpet and door trims (available as an option on R-Design models) certainly aren’t.

-That’ll help the XC40 appeal to you if you’re young and you’ll also like its soft-to-the-touch plastics and expensive looking trims.
+That’ll help the XC40 appeal to you if you’re young.
+You’ll also like its soft-to-the-touch plastics and expensive-looking trims.
 The only problem is the construction, which has inconsistent gaps between panels that you wouldn’t find in an Audi Q2.